Ivel Medical CentreChestnut AvenueBiggleswadeBedfordshire, SG18 0RATel: 01767 312441

 View a YouTube video via this link:

-Please allow 4 working days between requesting and collecting the prescription.
+Please 7 days between requesting and collecting the prescription from your pharmacy.
 You can request your medication at any time by;

 Did you know you can request your repeat prescription online?